NFRohan/statusMonitor/README.md

 2. Log in to the dashboard
 3. Navigate to **Agents** page
 4. Click **Create Agent** and copy the generated token
+5. **Note**: Token expires in 5 minutes - use it promptly or regenerate

 ### 5. Run the Agent